 Differences Between Java vs C#

-C# comes along with multiple features, thus can be easily learned.
+- C# comes along with multiple features, thus it can be easily learned.
 Many complex tasks are abstracted away by the language, so one does not have to worry about issues like memory management and garbage collection while developing logic for application or game.
-It is a high-level language which is easier to read.
+It is a high-level language that is easier to read.

 Head to Head Comparison Between Java vs C# (Infographics)